8 Common Causes of Wrongful Death in San Diego

 Q: Who can file a wrongful death lawsuit in California?

-A: Typically, the decedent’s spouse, domestic partner, children, or other financial dependents may bring a claim.
+A: Typically, the decedent's spouse, domestic partner, children, or other financial dependents may bring a claim.
 If these parties are unavailable, others entitled to inherit under intestate succession laws may be eligible.
+For a detailed breakdown, see our guide on who can file a wrongful death claim in San Diego.

 Q: What damages are recoverable in a wrongful death case?

 A: Damages may include funeral and burial costs, lost financial support, loss of companionship, and the value of household services.
 In some cases, punitive damages may be available if the conduct was especially egregious.
+Learn more about the types of damages in wrongful death cases.

 Q: What's the difference between wrongful death and a survival action?